Favio22666/amount3/README.md

 # amount3
 amount of money that I will have
 I am editing the README file.
-Adding some more details about the project
+Adding some more details about the project description